NEW YORK BOTTLES- FREE FALL, THE DEATH OF J. M. ERTS

 FREE FALL: THE DEATH OF J. M. ERTS

 When Joseph Erts died unexpectedly in 1916, he left behind a business he started with his brother thirty years earlier.
-The record of Erts’ death is reasonably straight forward but the story of his life is mostly incomplete details that have surfaced come from old newspaper accounts.
+The record of Erts’ death is reasonably straight forward but the story of his life is mostly incomplete.
+However, details that have surfaced come from old newspaper accounts.
 Hatcitydiggers.com has pieced together this much:

 Joseph Erts was born in Denning, Sullivan County New York about 1854 and newspaper accounts suggest he started his soda business with his brother, George, sometime in the mid-1800s.
 The name of the firm initially appears to have been “Erts Brothers.”
 However, after George’s death newspaper ads tell us the firm went by J. M. Erts.
-Accounts tell us Erts ran his business from 269 Main St in Poughkeepsie, NY for at least 30 years.
-Erts sold soda, mineral water and beer (for family use).
+Accounts tell us Erts ran his business from 269 Main St in Poughkeepsie, N.Y. for at least 30 years.
+Erts sold the following: sold soda, mineral water and beer (for family use.)
 Some of the popular sodas the firm produced were birch beer, ginger ale, cream, lemon and sarsaparilla.
 Beyond Erts bottling career, we learned he worked as a fireman and was an inventor who held at least two patents.
 Joseph was also married and had four children.
 Nothing is known about Erts career as a fireman but hatcitydiggers.com has learned Joseph belonged to the firemen’s association in Poughkeepsie.
 Ultimately it is at the Veterans’ Firemen’s Association house on liberty street in Poughkeepsie that Erts had his accident.
 According to the Poughkeepsie Evening Enterprise Joseph went to the basement.
 While walking downstairs, he slipped on melting snow and fell.
 The fall broke Joseph’s hip and fractured his skull.
 According to the Poughkeepsie Evening Enterprise he, “never fully regained consciousness,” after “an illness of four weeks.”
 And died from his injuries.
 He was 62.
 Finally, during his life, Joseph belonged to several fraternal organizations such as the fore mentioned Veterans’ Firemen’s Association but there were at least two more groups Joseph belonged to.
-Hatcitydiggers.com has learned Joseph belonged to a group that today would seem rather inappropriate for a white man by today’s standards.
+Hatcitydiggers.com has learned Joseph belonged to a group that today would seem rather inappropriate for a Caucasian by today’s standards.
 Joseph belonged to the Improved Order of Red Men a group for white males only.
-The members would costume themselves in Native American regalia, war bonnets, feathers etc. during their fraternal events.
-Lastly, the Erts bottle above is a Hutchison soda type from about 1900.
+The members would costume themselves during their fraternal events in Native American regalia, war bonnets, feathers etc. Lastly, the Erts bottle above is a Hutchison soda type from about 1900.
 It’s one of several we found while digging in New York state.

-FROM THE BELLY OF THE BEAST- FRANK KNIEF BEER
+FROM THE BELLY OF THE BEAST: FRANK KNIEF BEER

 HEINCHON DAIRY: HUMBLE BEGINNING, PAWLING LANDMARK

 In the beginning, Danial Heinchon’s dairy operation was so small he made deliveries by foot and the milk was kept cool in a stream on the property.
 Eventually, Heinchon’s Dairy became one of the biggest enterprises in Pawling with deliveries being made as far as New York City.
 According to the Poughkeepsie Journal, at its height, the dairy had over 100 cows.
 Danial, a native of Pawling, was born in 1896.
 He served in the military and was a WWI veteran.
 A few years after the Great War Danial established his firm.
 For years the dairy was a landmark on Rt 22 in Pawling and business was brisk.
 In 1965 the dairy had a setback when the Heinchon’s large dairy barn was set on fire. the animals were rescued but the barn was a total loss.
 Luckily the arsonist was caught.
 A few miles away the Heinchon’s built a new barn.
 But the fire that could have ended in disaster was not far from their minds. “[But] from the ashes of that day,” according to Connie Johnson Hambley, writing for Pawling Public Radio, “rose an inner resilience and strength to carry on.”
-Setbacks weren’t going to bring the family down the Heinchon’s had roots in Pawling and at their core was the family dairy business but they had another foundation- ice cream.
-The Heinchon’s ice cream was some of the most popular- drawing people from near and far since 1923.
+Setbacks weren’t going to bring the family down the Heinchons had roots in Pawling and at their core was the family dairy business but they had another foundation- ice cream.
+The Heinchon’s ice cream was some of the most popular drawing people from near and far since 1923.
 According to Alice Gabriel of the New York Times “Big sellers are Hudson Harvest (vanilla ice cream churned with local raspberries, whole almonds and chocolate chips), Mud pie (coffee ice cream with fudge ripple and Oreo cookies) and smooth black raspberry.”
 Sadly in 2016 the ice cream parlor, a yellow one-story house on Rt 22, closed and has not reopened.
 The Heinchon name has also been removed from the building.
 In 1978 Danial Heinchon died and a close relative Kent Johnson took over the operation.
 In time the Heinchon’s diversified and the company appears to be no longer in the milk business.
 The bottle (above), a Heinchon’s Dairy from the 1930s, is one of two discovered during a dig in Pawling two years ago.

 The friendly reminder to, “return bottles daily” didn’t keep the user of this Heinchon bottle, ca 1930s, from tossing it down an embankment years ago.